Michigan allows residents to choose between the federal bankruptcy exemptions and state exemptions.

 The final category of exemptions is money benefits, including certain pensions and retirement accounts, certain kinds of public assistance, and more.

 Pension and Retirement Account Exemption

-If you are the head of household, you can protect up to 60 percent of earned but unpaid wages.
+Using Michigan’s exemptions, if you’re the head of household, you can protect up to 60% of earned butunpaid wages.
 And an exemption of $15 a week along with $2 each week is allowed for each dependent other than your spouse.
-Other people can protect up to 40 percent or $10 a week.
-The wage exemption is covered under Section 600.5311.
+Other people can protect up to 40% or $10 a week.

 Public Benefit Exemptions